chaolinzhanglab/DeltaSplice/README.md

 >>>
     bash Tools/download_files.sh
 >>>
-5. data used in this work is avaiable at xxxx

 ## Generate train/test/valid data from bed file
-1. Please refer to gene_dataset.tsu.txt for the format of bed file.
+1. Please refer to data/gene_dataset.tsu.txt for the format of bed file.
-2. Change the custom path in ./config.py
+2. Change the custom path in constant.py
 3. Run
 >>>
     #Generate annotation on genome